suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What do you do when someone disagrees with your idea?

 ## Tech Specific Questions
 These are a healthy mix of technical level questions, spanning from entry to senior.
 So you probably won't know all the answers.
 And that is okay.
 Use these as a guide to see what kinds of things software developers are asked during interviews.
 When learning the answers, its important to not only know what is going on, but also to create some code sample to explore the concepts.
+The questions are generally ordered in each section from easy to hard

 For example, for `javascript` => `- Explain == vs ===`, create a small script that demonstrates to yourself, that you know they are mean, and not just pulling up text book answers.